Chris-McGonigle/island-flowers/README.md

 #### All Products Page

-The all products page lists all products currently avaiable for purchase on the store.
-Users are disaplyed an image, category and price of each item.
+The all products page lists all products currently available for purchase on the store.
+Users are displayed an image, category and price of each item.
 Clicking on an individual card brings the user to the specific product page for that item.

 Users can also filter products by price, category, or name using the dropdown provided.